Inner Work

 Inner Work — Online

-While hands-on and table-based kinesiology are not included online, the depth of Inner Work remains available through presence, attuned dialogue, and symbolic or creative exploration.
+While kinesiology & hands-on bodywork are not included online, the depth of Inner Work remains available through presence, attuned dialogue, creativity, imagination, and symbolic exploration.

-Some people work primarily online; others move between in-person and online sessions as needed, allowing continuity and support to remain in place.
+Some people work primarily online, while others move between online and in-person sessions as needed.

 Preparing for an online session